shrewdness as demonstrated by being skilled in deception

 rampant, expressing itself in movement, flying exultantly under the stars and over the face of dead matter that did not move.

-the biological process whereby genetic factors are transmitted from one generation to the next
+the transmission of genetic factors to the next generation

 Far more potent were the memories of his